-Pursuant to the procedures established to implement Executive Order 12866, the Office of Management and Budget has determined that this proposed rule is not significant.
+Pursuant to the procedures established to implement Executive Order 12866, the Office of Management and Budget has determined that this final rule is not significant.

-Pursuant to section 605(b) of the Regulatory Flexibility Act (RFA), the Chief Counsel for Regulation of the Department of Commerce has certified to the Chief Counsel for Advocacy of the Small Business Administration that this proposed rule, if adopted, would not have a significant economic impact on a substantial number of small entities.
-Hilcorp is the sole entity that would be subject to the requirements in these proposed regulations, and the Hilcorp is not a small governmental jurisdiction, small organization, or small business, as defined by the RFA.
+Pursuant to section 605(b) of the Regulatory Flexibility Act (RFA), the Chief Counsel for Regulation of the Department of Commerce has certified to the Chief Counsel for Advocacy of the Small Business Administration that this final rule would not have a significant economic impact on a substantial number of small entities.
+Hilcorp is the sole entity that is subject to the requirements in these regulations, and Hilcorp is not a small governmental jurisdiction, small organization, or small business, as defined by the RFA.
 Because of this certification, a regulatory flexibility analysis is not required and none has been prepared.

 Notwithstanding any other provision of law, no person is required to respond to nor shall a person be subject to a penalty for failure to comply with a collection of information subject to the requirements of the Paperwork Reduction Act (PRA) unless that collection of information displays a currently valid OMB control number.
-This proposed rule contains collection-of-information requirements subject to the provisions of the PRA.
-These requirements have been approved by OMB under control number 0648-0151 and include applications for regulations, \$217.31 Effective dates. subsequent LOAs, and reports.
+This final rule contains collection-ofinformation requirements subject to the provisions of the PRA.
+These requirements have been approved by OMB under control number 0648-0151 and include applications for regulations, subsequent LOAs, and reports.

-List of Subjects in 50 CFR Part 218
+List of Subjects in 50 CFR Part 217

-Marine mammals, Wildlife, Endangered and threatened species, Alaska, Oil and gas exploration, Indians, Reporting and recordkeeping requirements, Administrative practice and procedure.
+Administrative practice and procedure, Alaska, Endangered and threatened species, Indians, Marine mammals, Oil and gas exploration, Reporting and recordkeeping requirements, Wildlife.

-Dated: May 21, 2019.
+Dated: December 11, 2019.